ma-ji/css/docs/voted_options.md

 ---
 ### Recommended packages

-Here I recommend some Python packages based on my own research experience.
+Here I recommend some Python packages based on my own research experience (I may cover some of them in class).
 Neither the list nor my description is comprehensive.
 As a social science researcher, I usually define my goals of analysis first, then look for appropriate packages or functions.
 The technical documentations often enlighten (or empower) me to respond to more novel questions.

 - [NLTK](https://www.nltk.org/): Preprocessing.
 - [Stanza](https://stanfordnlp.github.io/stanza/): Preprocessing, POS, NER, sentiment analysis.